ChestahCheetos/BulldozerProject/README.md

 # Bulldozer Sale Price Regression Prediciton

 This is a jupyter notebook that utilizes regression techniques to predict the sale price of bulldozers using historical data.
-There are many features, but a lot of missing data as only some of data points were able to be collected for each sample.
+In this project, I focused on improving my data cleaning and feature engineering skillset.
+There are many features and a lot of missing data as only some of data points were able to be collected for each sample.

 The notebook is diveded into sections detailing the actions being taken.